keystone-enclave/keystone/README.md

 For full security, platform architect needs to provide the followings

-- Entropy source (random number generator)
+- Entropy source (and ideally a platform specific random number generator)
 - Measured boot
 - Secure on-chip key storage

 Keystone doesn’t provide high-performance hardware-based memory encryption, as it requires a proprietary memory controller.
-Instead, it provides software-based encryption, which uses scratchpad SRAM (if any) to encrypt physical pages.
+Instead, it provides an example software-based encryption, which uses scratchpad SRAM (if any) to encrypt physical pages.

 ## Team